Hasith1974/Hate-Speech-Detection/README.md

-## 1. Introduction
-Hello guys, My self Hasith Mani Charan Darla now iam currently
+## Hate Speech Detection using Machine Learning classification of tweets
+ Hello guys,i hope as well this project makes a kick start for your beginning

-## 2. Project Lists
+## Project Lists
 -Project Title: Hate Speech Detection using machine learning.
--Description: Here the project tells about the detecting hate speech like classifies the language Technologies Used: List the programming languages, libraries, and tools used.
+-Description: Here the project tells about the detecting hate speech like classifies the tweets -Technologies Used: python programming language using this project
-Features: Highlight key features of the project.
-Visuals: If possible, add images or GIFs that demonstrate your project in action.
+-Features: detecting the how tweets discribe in the dataset.

+## Data Format
+-This project accepts the (comma separated values)CSV Files

-3. Installation and Usage
+## Installation and Usages
 Provide instructions on how to install and run your projects.
-This could be as simple as cloning the repo and running a script, or it may involve more detailed steps if your project requires specific configurations or dependencies.
+-Run & Execute the project using the juypter notebook -installation juypter notebook for requried packages & libraries -creating the separate dependencies for your project like virtual Environment

+## Using Libraries
+-pip install numpy
+-pip install pandas
+-pip install matplotlib
+-pip install sklearn
+-pip install seaborn

+<!
+HERE USING THE ABOVE LIST OF PYTHON LIBRARIES FOR THE PROJECT EXCECUTION !>

+## Contributions and Feedback
+Feedback and contributions are always welcome!
+Please feel free to fork the repo, open an issue, or send a pull request.

+## License
+This work is licensed under the MIT License.